mjosaarinen/gost-r34.11-94/README.md

 # gost-r34.11-94
-Implementation of **GOST R34.11-94** hash function.
+Implementation of the old **GOST R34.11-94** hash function.

-(This is from 1998!
-Only slightly modernized for 64-bit types and C99 in 2016.)
+This code is from 1998!
+I've only slightly modernised for 64-bit types and C99 in 2016.

+The algorithm was successfully cryptanalysed by Mendel et al (Crypto '08) and is no longer considered secure.
+The hash function has since been replaced by an entirely different algorithm "Streebog" revision GOST R 34.11-2012.

 ```
   % make            to compile the package